OnkelDolf/EUVanguardTIOWAddonML700Compat/README.md

 - Adds a High-Powered powerpack for the M36 Kantrael with double the damage but half the ammo capacity.
 - Adds 100rnd and 150rnd versions of the heavy stubber mags.
 - Increases the space of the Cadian Medicae Backpack and Cadian Medicae Backpack (Winter Camo) by 50%.
 - Adds Vanguard Flak Armor that has a ~30% armor value increase over the normal Cadian Flak Armor.
+Now has a simple retexture.
 - Adds Vanguard Medicae Flak Armor that has a ~30% armor value increase over the normal Cadian Medicae Flak Armor.
 - Adds two Vanguard helmets.
 The normal helmet and the Hostile Eviroment version with a facemask.
-Both have a 125% armor value increase over the normal Cadian Helmets.
+Both have a 125% armor value increase - over the normal Cadian Helmets.
 - Adds a [Vanguard] Unkown Pattern Las-LMG which is currently using the m36 model.
 Will get a model once it's finnished.
 - Adds a 150rnd and 200rnd Las-LMG powerpack for the Las-LMG.
 - Modifies the Type 14 and Hellgun powerpacks to be carriable.
-You can carry two with the Infantry AT Backpack
+You can carry two with the Infantry AT Backpack.
 - Increases the damage by Krak Missiles by around 50%.
 - Adds a Smoke Missile for the DKoK Launcher.
+- Adds a Melta Missile for the DKoK Launcher.
 - Probably something else I forgot about.

 Steam Workshop: https://steamcommunity.com/sharedfiles/filedetails/?id=1901774786